DARPA-CRITICALMAAS/ta1_integration/README.md

 * line_extract
 * polygon_extract
 * point_extract
-* georeference
+* geopackage

-The goals of this project include:
+The five main goals of this project are:

-* The creation of docker containers for running all the modules
-* A clear definition of the input files, output files, and inter-module dependencies for each module
+1. A clear definition of the input files, output files, and inter-module dependencies for each module, expressed in a single config file
+2. The creation of a docker container to run each of the modules
-* A tool (`mipper.py`) that can run some or all of the modules, in the correct order, with a single, simple command line
+3. A tool (`mipper.py`) that can run (or re-run) one or more of the modules, in the correct order, via a simple command line
-* The ability to run (or re-run) a module from existing inputs
+4. The ability to pull TA1 inputs from, and push TA1 outputs to, the CDR
+5. A server exposing a REST API that can run mipper jobs

-# 1. Conceptual Overview
+# 2. Conceptual Overview

+## 2.1.
+System Design: All the Layers

+From the highest level, the entire system looks like this:

+**Container/Module Layer:** There is a docker container for each module.
+The container is expected to be run in a well-defined execution environment (i.e. directory layout, explained below).
+Each module, and each container, operate independently.
+The actual python code for the modules is (in most cases) in the `usc-umn-inferlink-ta1` repo: we don't touch any of that code, we just interact with it at the command line level.

+**Mipper/Luigi Layer:** Sitting above the container layer is an application ("mippper") that executes the modules by running the containers.
+This app uses the "luigi" python library to do task orchestration of the task graph.
+The task graph is a DAG whose nodes are modules (run in docker containers) and whose edges are input/output dependencies (expressed in the config.yml file).
+The command line switches for running mipper are very simple.

+**Web Server Layer:** Sitting above the mipper layer is a web server that exposes a REST API for running the modules.
+Internally, the server just calls the mipper app to do its work.

+This system all runs on a single host machine.

+## 2.2.
+The Execution Environment

 Your host machine will have three directories:

-* `/ta1/input`: where the (static) input files live (this directory will contain the contents of the `ta1_integration_inputs` repo)
+* `/ta1/input`: where the (static) input files live
-* `/ta1/output`: where the results from each job (run) will live
+* `/ta1/output`: where the results from each mipper job (run) will live
 * `/ta1/temp`: scratch space used when running each job

 _NOTE: Here we have used `/ta1` as the root of these three dirs, but in practice they can each live anywhere._

-These three directories are mounted as volumes when the modules' containers are run.
+When a module's container is run, these three directories will be mounted as volumes so that the data is accessible from both the host and the container.

 Each invocation of the `mipper` tool, to run one or more modules, is called a "job".
 Each job is given a (simple, short) name, and the results from the job